suprahero83/TrainApp/readme.md

 ### TO DO ###
 - Random train stops.
-- Disable start button in web interface when train is running.
+- Disable start button in web interface when train is running. - Done
-- Logs view in web interface.
+- Logs view in web interface. - Done
 - reverse and reverse speed.